AxtMueller/Windows-Batch-Deployment/README.md

 # Contact
 ### E-MAIL: AxtMueller#gmx.de (Replace # with @)
 1. If you find bugs, have constructive suggestions or would like to purchase a paid service, please let me know.
-2. You'd better write E-MAIL in English or German, I only reply to E-MAILs that I am interested in.
+You'd better write E-MAIL in English or German, I only reply to E-MAILs that I am interested in.
-3. In order to disclose as little personal information as possible (IP address, online time, etc.), I do not use instant messaging.
-Just write what you want in the E-MAIL.
+2. In order to disclose as little personal information as possible (IP address, online time, etc.), I do not use instant messaging and social media.
+Please write what you want in the E-MAIL.
-4. In order to reduce the impact of the Internet on real life, I also do not use Facebook, Twitter, etc. Please don't ask me for such information via E-MAIL.

 ### Paid services:
 1. Binary customization (Basic): Remove or modify all obvious characteristics of the public client program.